Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 msoltani@bu.edu

-The objective of this workshop is to provide faculty participants with an opportunity to gain ‘hands-on’ experience with healthcare business analytics experience focusing on curriculum design, healthcare business datasets & problems, as well as course content & mapping.
-The workshop enables faculty to integrate concepts related to healthcare business analytics directly into curriculum at their university.
-In addition, this workshop is designed to allow participants to learn about an emerging and sought-after skillset while obtaining an exposure to healthcare business data and healthcare business problems.
+The objective of this workshop is to provide faculty participants with an opportunity to gain ‘hands-on’ experience with healthcare business analytics focusing on curriculum design, as well as healthcare business datasets & problems.
+This workshop will enable faculty to integrate concepts related to healthcare business analytics directly into curriculum at their university.
+The workshop is designed to allow participants to learn about an emerging and sought-after skillset while obtaining an exposure to healthcare business data and healthcare business problems.
 Workshop activities will provide valuable and practical takeaway ideas and solutions for the participants’ own curriculum development experience.
-Perspectives from the workshop leaders and industry panel experts will be valuable for faculty as they develop and refine the incorporation of use cases and available data into their curriculum.
-Discussion and exchange will focus on devising curriculum strategies and building content, incorporating concepts into courses, and navigating the challenges that curriculum integration presents.
-The workshop includes sharing resources (made available by industry) for faculty and student use.
+Discussion and idea exchange will focus on devising curriculum strategies and building content, incorporating concepts into courses, and navigating the challenges that curriculum integration presents will include sharing resources.
+Workshop highlights include –

 • Healthcare Business Analytics – What is ‘Healthcare Business Analytics’?